tzetzo/holiday_extras/README.txt

 flickr.css

-load flickr.php in the browser through running localhost Apache server. for example: localhost/holidayextras/flickr.php
+1. load flickr.php in the browser through running localhost Apache server. for example: localhost/holidayextras/flickr.php
+2. double click flickr.php to open it in a browser without running localhost on Apache server